 Viola pubescens var. eriocarpa, Smooth Yellow Violet, not native, from Johnson’s Nursery, Mass.

-IN the Friends’ Newsletter (Vol. 4 No. 2, April 1956), Editor Martha Crone wrote about the easier wild flowers to plant in Spring, about the Striped Maple, Cineraria, Oleander, and Spring mushrooms.
+In the Spring Newsletter (Vol. 4 No. 2, April 1956), Martha wrote about the easier wild flowers to plant in Spring, about the Striped Maple, Cineraria, Oleander, and Spring mushrooms.
 About the Spring season she wrote:

 “One of the loveliest sights in the garden after a gentle spring rain is the pushing thru the ground of young fronds of ferns, each rolled up like a miniature fiddle-head.
 Great numbers of Ostrich Ferns, Royal Ferns, Interrupted Ferns and Cinnamon Ferns (photo) in addition to 35 other varieties are well distributed throughout the garden.
 The swelling of the Red Maple buds is one of the first evidences of approaching spring and its bright red flowers open even while snow still remains in sheltered areas.”

-IN the Friends’ Newsletter (Vol. 4 No. 3, July 1956) Editor Martha Crone wrote about the Summer birds, the Minnesota State Flower - the Showy Lady’s-slipper and that the Red Columbine was the runner up, the Blue Columbine of Colorado that she had successfully grown from seed, about Butterwort, and the Ginkgo Tree.
+In the Summer Newsletter (Vol. 4 No. 3, July 1956) Martha wrote about the Summer birds, the Minnesota State Flower - the Showy Lady’s-slipper (and that the Red Columbine was the runner up), the Blue Columbine of Colorado that she had successfully grown from seed, about Butterwort, and the Ginkgo Tree.
 About wildflowers she wrote: